Yoddha (1992 film): Plot

-In an unknown location on the Himalayan Nepal, a mystical boy is about to be crowned the Rimpoche (Siddharth Lama) of a Buddhist monastery, when a gang of sorcerers led by Vishaka (Puneet Issar), abduct the child.
-Vishaka is in service to a mysterious enchantress, who needs to make a human sacrifice of the Rimpoche to attain invincibility, to be performed before the solar eclipse.
+In an unknown location on the Himalayan Nepal, a mystical boy is about to be crowned the Rimpoche of a Buddhist monastery when a gang of sorcerers, led by Vishaka, abduct the child.
+Vishaka is in service to a mysterious enchantress, who needs to make a human sacrifice of the Rimpoche before the solar eclipse to attain invincibility.
 The monks expect the advent of a saviour, the man with ears as a weapon, across the Himalayas to rescue the child as they are prophesied.
 In the meantime, Rimpoche manages to escape through the course and reaches Kathmandu.

-At the other end of the subcontinent, in a village in Kerala, Ashokan (Mohanlal), a youngster spent his time competing with his cousin Appukuttan (Jagathy Sreekumar) in a series of games conducted by a sports club.
-Appukuttan finds himself on the losing side each time, but strongly optimistic of his win, he competes again.
-Appukuttan feels fooled and heartbroken when he suspects an affair brewing between Ashokan and his fiancée Dhamayanthi (Urvashi).
-Ashokan is sent to his uncle Capt.
-Kuttikrishna Menon a.k.a Kuttimama (M. S. Thripunithura) in Nepal by his mother Sumathi Amma (Sukumari) after a palm reader predicts that he will commit murder if he stays in Kerala.
+At the other end of the subcontinent, in a village in Kerala, Ashokan, a youngster spends his time competing with his cousin, Appukuttan, in local games and other shenanigans.
+Appukuttan is also having doubts that his fiancé Dhamayanthi prefers Ashokan over him.
+After a palm reader predicts that he will commit murder if he stays in Kerala, Ashokan is sent to his uncle Capt.
+Kuttikrishna Menon a.k.a Kuttimama in Nepal by his mother.
 Unbeknownst to Ashokan, Appukuttan flees to Nepal beforehand and masquerades as Ashokan before their uncle.
-Ashokan, in turn, is cast out onto the streets, where he meets the boy and forms a bond with him.
+Once Ashokan reaches Nepal, in unforeseen circumstances loses his luggage and while he reaches his uncle's home he is cast out assuming he is a con artist as Appukuttan disguises as Ashokan is already there.
+In the streets, he meets the boy and forms a bond with him and names him Unnikuttan.

-Kuttimama's daughter, Aswathi (Madhoo), is a researcher into Nepalese traditions and history.
+Kuttimama's daughter, Aswathi, is a researcher in Nepalese traditions and history.
 As a payback to Ashokan, Appukuttan attempts to plot his way into marrying her, who in turn is Ashokan's bride-to-be by their custom, but not engaged.
-Ashokan, with Unnikuttan's (as he calls the boy) assistance, manages to cast doubt into the mind of uncle about the credibility of Appukuttan's claims and wins over Aswathi's love and trust.
+Ashokan, with Unnikuttan's (as he calls the boy) assistance, manages to cast doubt into the mind of his uncle about the credibility of Appukuttan's claims and wins over Aswathi's love and trust.

 Ashokan and Aswathi witness one of the sorcerers' confederate combatants kidnapping the boy.
 Upon following him into a forest, they end up confronting Vishaka.
-In an ensuing fight, Vishaka grievously wounds Aswathi and blinds Ashokan using a substance, and leaves the two to die.
+In an ensuing fight, Vishaka grievously wounds Aswathi, blinds Ashokan using a substance, and leaves the two to die.
 Ashokan is rescued by a tribe affiliated with the monks that train warriors tasked with protecting the monastery.
-Ashokan is discovered as the "chosen one" and is given training in Kung Fu by a master, to overcome his blindness and enhance his hearing skills.
+Ashokan is discovered as the "chosen one" and is given training in Kung Fu and martial arts, to overcome his blindness and enhance his hearing skills.
 At the same time, Appukuttan was also captured by another evil tribe while following the two.